-Identify files and folders that take up most space
+Identify files and folders that take up most space on Mac

 More recently, the 20GB seemed enough for the common Mac user.
 Today, half of that space would be divided between Mac operating system and a regular set of apps: Microsoft Office, iWork, iLife, games, graphics, and audio tools.
 And don’t forget the volume taken by iTunes and iPhoto library.
 This article can be useful for Mac OS X and macOS users.
 Not to mention the fact that portable devices owners that often face with limited space issue can also benefit from space-organizing tips.